Shreyansh22485/Crisis-Detection/README.md

 3. **Open the Notebook:**

-   Open `try.ipynb` in Visual Studio Code or your preferred Jupyter environment.
+   Open `task.ipynb` in Visual Studio Code or your preferred Jupyter environment.

 4. **Run the Notebook:**